emilyatk13/Dev-10-Capstone/README.md

 ![Data_Stream drawio](https://user-images.githubusercontent.com/104226913/191998353-b38502ee-bfcc-446a-a7a0-3c6b89621907.png)

 ## SQL Database
 This SQL Database is hosted on Microsoft Azure SQL Database.
-An Entity Relationship Diagram has been provided at the end of this section for clarity and can also be found [here](#ERD-drawio-(3)).
+An Entity Relationship Diagram has been provided at the end of this section for clarity and can also be found at the end of this section.
 The combination of the following tables serve to create our database:
   1. `State`:
   2. `Industry`:
   3. `DemographicInfo`: